Civic Center/UN Plaza station: History

 A passageway formerly led to two additional entrances west of 8th Street and Hyde Street.
 One – on the north side of Market Street at Grove Street – was temporarily closed in December 2016 after a sewer pipe collapsed under the escalators.
 The entrance remained closed until it was permanently removed in October 2017.
 The remaining entrance west of 8th Street was permanently closed on November 1, 2018, as the passageway space was needed for a new electrical substation to add redundancy and capacity to support increased Transbay Tube train frequency.
 The six original entrances (all of which are significantly closer to the faregates) remained open.
+The substation ultimately began use in 2026.

 Following the 2015 addition of a canopy over an escalator at 19th Street Oakland station, which reduced escalator downtime by one-third, BART decided to add canopies to all downtown Oakland and San Francisco entrances.
 The canopies will protect the escalator from weather damage, improve lighting, allow the escalator to be fully closed off when the station is not open, and provide a location for real-time train arrival information displays.
 The Civic Center station entrance at Market and 7th was chosen for early implementation; it was closed on December 11, 2017, with the new canopy opened on October 9, 2018.
 The southern entrance at Market and 8th was closed on May 9, 2022, for canopy installation, and reopened on April 28, 2023.
 The 7th Street north entrance closed for canopy construction on April 29, 2024.
 All canopies are planned to be complete by 2027.
+The canopies at Civic Center station include artwork entitled "Dragonfly Wing" by Ron M. Saunders.